 The Wiener harmonica is most often a double reed diatonic, which means that during normal play, the mouth covers both rows of holes so that each note is voiced by a pair of reeds.
 The most popular voicing of these pairs of reeds is the tremolo or musette tuning, where one set of reeds is tuned to concert pitch and the other set is tuned slightly higher.
 When the two reeds are sounded together, this creates a wavering vibrato-like sound:

-Examples of this type of harmonica include the various Hohner Echo models, the Weltmeister Wanderer series, Hering Vencedora and Seductora series, Huang Musette and many, many Asian-made harmonicas.
+Examples of this type of harmonica include the various Hohner Echo models, the Huang Musette, the Seydel Sailor Steel and many, many Asian-made harmonicas.
 Typically, Western made tremolo harmonicas use tunings similar to those of the Richter harmonicas, although most of the Asian-made instruments use a variation of solo tuning (for more details, see this page).
 Both Hohner and Seydel now make Asian style tremolos, as well as the more traditional Western style instruments.

 As well as tremolo tuning, many Wiener System harmonicas use octave or organ tuning.
 In this case the pair of reeds are voiced an octave apart, giving a strong rich tone like this:

-Examples of the Viennese octave harmonicas include the various Hohner Comet models, the Hering Sonhadora and Serenata series, the Tombo Octave Melody, etc. In the case of Hohner Wiener harmonicas, usually those with tremolo voicing have a flat front to the instrument, whereas those with octave voicing have a curved front.
+Examples of the Viennese octave harmonicas include the various Hohner Comet and Unsere Lieblinge models, the Seydel Club series, the Tombo Octave Melody, etc. In the case of Hohner Wiener System harmonicas, usually those with tremolo voicing have a flat front to the instrument, whereas those with octave voicing have a curved front.
 However this is not always the case with all brands.
-Some Wiener harmonicas have been made as double octave instruments, where each pair of notes is tuned two octaves apart, such as the original version of the Hohner El Centenario (the more recent instrument made under that name was a rather different instrument).
+Some Wiener harmonicas have been made as double octave instruments, where each pair of notes is tuned two octaves apart, such as the original version of the Hohner El Centenario (the more recent harmonica made under that name was a rather different instrument).